 How to Eat Fermented Garlic:

-Any recipe that would keep the garlic raw.
-You don’t want to cook it, because it would loose some beneficial bacteria.
+- Any recipe that would keep the garlic raw.
+You don’t want to cook it, because it would lose some of the beneficial bacteria.

 I would love to know what you think, Please leave me a comment or a question below… Thank you for visiting. 🙂